Multiway Junction Conditions: Booklets and Webs: The relation among the energy-momentum tensors

 where $\up K{-0}\cdot \up K{-0}$ denotes the contraction of two tensors with adjacent indices, using the metric tensor $h$.
 The same result holds for $\up R{i}\big(\bar X,\up n{i},\up n{i},\bar W\big)$.
 Combining these outcomes, we obtain

-here, the term $\mathfrak L_{\up n{-0}} \up K{-0}$ of eq.\eqref{R0XnnW} is entirely non-local.
+here, the term $\mathfrak L_{\up n{-0}} \up K{-0}$ of Eq.~\eqref{R0XnnW} is entirely non-local.
 Its behavior is contingent upon the variations in extrinsic curvature along the direction of $\up n{-0}$.
 Consequently, it is intimately connected to the overall ``shape'' of $\up V{-0}$.
 To support this claim, note that $\mathfrak L_{\up n{-0}} \up K{-0}$ operates independently of $\mathfrak L_{\up n i} \up Ki,\;i=1,2$.
-The part in the second row of eq.\eqref{R0XnnW} originates from the contributions of the curvatures of $\up V1$ and $\up V2$, as well as the interactions between them, both of which are local.
+The part in the third and fourth rows of Eq.~\eqref{R0XnnW} originates from the contributions of the curvatures of $\up V1$ and $\up V2$, as well as the interactions between them, both of which are local.